AnalogJ/zRSSFeed/README.md

 ##zRSSFeed
 ========
+## Synopsis

-zRSSFeed by Zazar, modified to support multiple RSS Feeds
+This is a modified version of [zRSSFeed by Zazar](http://www.zazar.net/developers/jquery/zrssfeed/) with support for multiple RSS Feeds

 ##Getting Started
 First include the jQuery and zRSSFeed libraries.